OakmossOVO/Echo-Shift/in class-project/README.md

+There are three in class project.
-This is a solar system for children.
+1. A solar system for children
+2. A 2D shooter game
+3. Unity event-driven code lab